airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 developed and tested independently of the others, making it easier for multiple programmers to work on the project.

-Programmers use *functionsfunctions* to break their programs into pieces which can be independently developed and tested.
+Programmers use *functions* to break their programs into pieces which can be independently developed and tested.
 Functions are units of code that do a defined piece of work on specified types of data.
 For example, in a word processor program, I may have a function called `handle_typed_character` which is activated whenever a user types in a key.
 The data the function uses would probably be the keypress itself and the document the user currently has open.
 The function would then modify the document according to the keypress it was told about.

-The data items a function is given to process are called its *parametersparameters*.
+The data items a function is given to process are called its *parameters*.
 In the word processing example, the key which was pressed and the document would be considered parameters to the `handle_typed_characters` function.
 The parameter list and the processing expectations of a function (what it is expected to do with the parameters) are called the function's interface.
 Much care goes into